temenostech/temenos-platform-documentation/docfx_project/home/docstore/techguides/t24-development.md

 # Introduction & Prerequisites #

 This developer guide presents the required configurations and the main steps for the following actions:
- - develop new/existent routines and deploy them to your sandbox
+ - develop new/existent jBC routines and deploy them to your sandbox
  - import/export applications/enquiries/versions from/to your sandbox to/from your local machine
  - extract from the database/load in the database data (.d) files from/to your sandbox to/from your local machine.